 Blue Jays belt 3 HRs, get 17 hits in 12-3 rout of Orioles

-Blue Jays belt 3 HRs, get 17 hits in 12-3 rout of OriolesToronto Blue Jays' Cavan Biggio runs the bases after hitting a solo home run against the Baltimore Orioles during the seventh inning of a baseball game Thursday, June 13, 2019, in Baltimore.
-(AP Photo/Gail Burton)

-BALTIMORE (AP) -- For much of this season, Marcus Stroman has pitched for the Toronto Blue Jays without receiving adequate run support.
+BALTIMORE — For much of this season, Marcus Stroman has pitched for the Toronto Blue Jays without receiving adequate run support.

 His teammates made up for that shortcoming in a big way against the Baltimore Orioles.